The Art of Impact Mapping: 4 Steps to Create Your Own Map

 • You’re launching a new initiative but lack clear goals.

-Problem reframing involves collecting information from multiple impact maps resulting from several meetings with different stakeholders.
+from multiple impact maps resulting from several meetings with different stakeholders.
 The facilitator captures and collects the different ideas and objectives and presents the results back to the key stakeholders.
 Based on this information, the key stakeholders make a final decision based on detailed goal metrics and high-level information.

 Communicate a project

-Impact maps are a great communication tool, whether you’re passing on a message or initiating discussion within your project team or with product owners, managers, and decision makers.
-Research-backed impact maps clearly show what a product needs to drive user engagement and adoption.
+Impact maps are a great communication tool, whether you’re passing on a message or initiating discussion within your project team or with product owners, managers, and Research-backed impact maps clearly show what a product needs to drive user engagement and adoption.
 This gives teams a strong template for designing solutions with the best business impact.

 How to create an impact map